Public Health

 Please submit the completed JCU Student PEP Declaration and JCU Confidentiality Acknowledgement form to the Professional Experience Placement Unit

-Queensland Health has specific legal instruments and subsidiary documents governing pre-entry placements in Queensland Health facilities.
+Queensland Health has recently updated the legal instruments and subsidiary documents governing pre-entry clinical placements in Queensland Health facilities.
 All students must complete orientation before commencing a placement within a Queensland Health facility.
-You cannot commence your placement until your orientation is completed.
+You will not be able to commence your placement until your orientation is completed.

 1. Student Deed Poll